orbforge/orb-docs/docs/deploy-and-configure/configuration.md

 ### Managing Configurations

-When dealing with many Orbs or groups of Orbs with differnt configuration needs, it is best to utilize the Configurations feature via the [Orchestration](https://cloud.orb.net/orchestration) section.
+When dealing with many Orbs or groups of Orbs with different configuration needs, it is best to utilize the Configurations feature via the [Orchestration](https://cloud.orb.net/orchestration) section.
 To create a new Configuration, click "+ Create new configuration".
 Enter a name for your Configuration and click "Create".
 Your Configuration will now be available in the table.
-To modify the configuration, click the "..." next to the Orb, and select "Edit".
+To modify the configuration, click the "..." next to the Configuration, and select "Edit".
 Modify the "Config" text area and click "Save" when finished.

 The Token associated with your Configuration can be used to link Orbs (see [Deployment Tokens](/docs/deploy-and-configure/deployment-tokens)).
 You may later save edits to the Configuration and select the Apply option accessed from the "..." icon on the Orchestration page to push the updated configuration to all Orbs linked with that Token.